jundalisay/superb/content/en/research/spinoza/simple-ethics/part-1/appendix.md

 +++
 title=  "Appendix"
-# heading=  "The Simple Ethics by Spinoza Part 1"

 image=  "/covers/ethics.jpg"
 description=  "All things are predetermined by God, from his infinite power and not from his free will" linkf=  "/research/spinoza/simple-ethics/part-1/propositions-22-29"